unfoldingWord/wordMAP/README.md

 ## Potential API Implementation in DCS

-Using [DCS](https://git.door43.org/) we could define a repository naming convention and and repository structure that would allow the optimal storage of Word-MAP configuration variables and alignment data.
+Using [DCS](https://git.door43.org/) we could define a repository naming convention and repository structure that would allow the optimal storage of Word-MAP configuration variables and alignment data.
 For an example:

 Repository: `jag3773/word-map_en-hbo`